Skip to main content

 Downloading Files in Chrome

-Configure the following in your browsers/selenoid.conf file to enable automatic file downloads for Chrome in the Selenoid/Docker container.
+Configure the following in your conf/browsers/selenoid.conf file to enable automatic file downloads for Chrome in the Selenoid/Docker container.

 gwen {